giovanniboscu/continuous-section-field/docs/programmer-guide/01_geometry_model.md

 ## First API Example — Build a Simple Shape and Print Section Results

-This example shows three core steps:
+This example is organized into three essential steps:

-1. Create points/polygons with the API
+1. Create points and polygons through the API
 2. Instantiate a `ContinuousSectionField`
-3. Run and print section analysis at one `z` station
+3. Run the section analysis at one `z` station and print the results

 ---